BarchamMal/Brothers-Alchemy/README.md

 ### No Reuploading

-- No reuploading, no claiming this as yours, no paywalling this mod's content in a server, etc.
+- Please do not reupload this mod, do not claim this as yours, don't paywall this mod's content in a server, etc. Thank you.

 ## Credits
 - Art: BarchamMal, Vectorwing